-- (a) The vacation year is April 1st to March 31st. - (b) An employee who has completed 12 full calendar months service as of June 30th shall receive two weeks vacation and shall be paid four percent of their gross earnings in the previous 12 months. - (c) An employee who has completed four full years service as of June 30th shall receive three weeks vacation and shall be paid six percent of their gross earnings in the previous 12 months. - (d) An employee who has completed eight full years service as of June 30th shall receive four weeks vacation and shall be paid eight percent of their gross earnings in the previous 12 months. - (e) An employee who has complete 12 full years service as of June 30^{th} shall receive five weeks vacation and shall be paid 10% of their gross earnings in the previous 12 months. - (f) An employee who has completed less than 12 full months service as of June 30th shall receive one day paid vacation for each calendar month worked, from the commencement of service to a maximum of 10 days, provided that their employment started on or before the 15th day of any month they shall earn vacation entitlements from the first day of the month and when employment has commenced on or after the 16th day of any month, they shall earn vacation entitlements from the first day of the following month. - (g) Regular part-time employees will be entitled to annual vacation on a pro rata basis. - (h) For purposes of vacation scheduling, part-time employees shall have seniority by date of hire.
+- (a) The vacation year is April 1st to March 31st of the following year. - (b) An employee who has completed 12 full calendar months service as of March 31st shall receive two weeks vacation and shall be paid four percent of their gross earnings in the previous 12 months. - (c) An employee who has completed four full years service as of March 31st shall receive three weeks vacation and shall be paid six percent of their gross earnings in the previous 12 months. - (d) An employee who has completed eight full years service as of March 31st shall receive four weeks vacation and shall be paid eight percent of their gross earnings in the previous 12 months. - (e) An employee who has completed 12 full years service as of March 31st shall receive five weeks vacation and shall be paid 10% of their gross earnings in the previous 12 months. - (f) An employee who has completed less than 12 full months service as of March 31st shall receive one day paid vacation for each calendar month worked, from the commencement of service to a maximum of 10 days, provided that their employment started on or before the 15th day of any month they shall earn vacation entitlements from the first day of the month and when employment has commenced on or after the 16th day of any month, they shall earn vacation entitlements from the first day of the following month. - (g) Regular part-time employees will be entitled to annual vacation on a pro rata basis. - (h) For purposes of vacation, part-time employees shall be by date of hire.